brendonsoto/dotfiles_orig/meine_zettlekasten/elixir-pow.md

 Outside of that the only addition is the changeset.
 The function looks like any other changeset function.
 We're just limiting our changeset validations to two checks: id and password.

+Once that's done we can edit the templates to remove the field.
+Run `mix pow.phoenix.gen.templates`.
+It will prompt you to make a slight modification to your configuration by adding `web_module: <Project>Web`.
+The result of running the command is Pow has generated a `pow` directory in the `templates` directory so you can modify the registration and session views.

+To finish off the confirm password field all that's left is to remove the markup in `lib/<project>_web/templates/pow/registration/new.html.eex` and voila!
+No more confirm password field!

+Don't forget to update your tests!

 ### Default Changeset
 The default changeset can be found in `deps/pow/lib/pow/ecto/schema.ex` by searching for `def pow_changeset` (as of v1.0.20).
 The defaults look like this: